 Team Northland member Paul Nelson operates Bemidji Area Lakes Guide Service, (218) 759-2235, as well as writing a weekly outdoors column for the Bemidji Pioneer newspaper.
 He says the lake is a wonderful angling destination all year long, but it’s one of the best waters in the state for late-season action.

 1. Lake Bemidji has a reputation as an outstanding destination for late-season anglers.
-As walleyes are bulking up on minnows and young-of-the-year perch for the coming winter, Nelson suggests vertical jigging steep and deep structure, especially along the edges of Diamond Point Bar, Cameron Point, Rockpile Bar and the steep western shoreline north of Cameron Point.
+As walleyes are bulking up on minnows and young-of-the-year perch for the coming winter, Nelson suggests vertical jigging steep and deep structures, especially along the edges of Diamond Point Bar, Cameron Point, Rockpile Bar, and the steep western shoreline north of Cameron Point.
 His preference is a ¼- to 3/8-ounce RZ Jig tipped with a shiner minnow.
 To keep the bait on the jig, run the hook point into the baitfish’s mouth and out one of the gills, then hook the shiner through the body from belly to dorsal.
-Also try a Swivel-Head Jig rigged with a shiner or Impulse® Smelt Minnow, or a shiner-tipped Fire-Ball® with a free-swinging Sting’r Hook.
+Also, try a Deep-Vee Jig rigged with a shiner or Impulse® Smelt Minnow or a shiner-tipped Fire-Ball® with a free-swinging Sting’r Hook.

 For yellow perch, focus on the shallow or deep flats along the west and northeast shorelines.
 Shallow flats run from about the 5- to 12-foot depths.
 Deep flats start at the transition from a hard to soft bottom, and most fish usually hold closer to the transition than farther out.
 Search for fish with sonar equipment, but don’t be discouraged if you don’t spot them.
 They often root the bottom for insect larvae and may not appear on the screen.
-Drop a ¼- to 1/8-ounce Buck-Shot® Rattle Spoon rigged with a tungsten Mitee Mouse or Hard- Rock Mooska jig tipped with an Impulse® Skeleton Minnow as a dropper below the spoon.
+Drop a ¼- to 1/8-ounce Buck-Shot Rattle Spoon rigged with a tungsten Gill-Getter Jig tipped with an Impulse® Skeleton Minnow as a dropper below the spoon.
 The chances of catching a few bonus walleyes here are better than fair.

 Target big northern pike in the fall with a ½-ounce Bionic Bucktail® Jig rigged with a live 4-inch sucker minnow by trolling the western shoreline areas, or anywhere you find cabbage weeds—at a fairly fast speed.

 While the muskie population in Bemidji is fair, size is above average, which accounts for its popularity, especially during the fall and late fall when tullibees spawn.
-Try casting a Bird-Shot Bucktail Spinner to large structure such as Diamond Point Bar, Cameron Point and Rockpile Bar.
-If you see other anglers hammering the popular spots, however, Nelson recommends searching for similar, but smaller, structure—places that don’t get as much fishing pressure.
+Try casting a Reed-Runner Magnum Spinnerbait to large structures such as Diamond Point Bar, Cameron Point, and Rockpile Bar.
+If you see other anglers hammering the popular spots, however, Nelson recommends searching for similar, but the smaller, structure—places that don’t get as much fishing pressure.

 2. During the winter, Lake Bemidji becomes more like two distinct lakes, mainly because of the pressure ridge that forms in the ice along Diamond Point Bar.
 Though some years the ridge is passable by vehicle, most of the time anglers must choose an access point based on which basin they want to fish, according to Nelson.
 Walleyes tend to be found on the same spots they occupied during the fall.
 The River Bar, just off the mouth of the inlet from Lake Irving, is another productive wintertime spot, however.
-Nelson recommends jigging for walleyes with a Buck-Shot® Rattle or Tungsten Sliver Spoon tipped with a minnow head or Impulse® Perch Eye.
+Nelson recommends jigging for walleyes with a Buck-Shot® Rattle or Forage Minnow Spoon tipped with a minnow head.
 Or, tie on a Rippin’ Shad or Puppet® Minnow.

 If walleyes get finicky due to fishing pressure, Nelson suggests finessing them with a plain hook-and-minnow under a split shot on light line.